-Most people who try to follow the Brexit process in the British Parliament still do not know whether there will be a Brexit on the 29th of March or not.
-In the case of a hard Brexit consequences will be worse since firms inside or outside of Britain will not have much time to adapt to the changed conditions.
-The adaptions will in the worse cases mean that the current supply chains might be disrupted as the existing buyer-seller relationships may need to be replaced due to changes in costs to import and export from and to the UK.
+The shit hit the fan today.
+It may still be a hard Brexit unless all negotiations are closedbefore the end of the year.
+In the case of a hard Brexit, consequences will be worse since firms inside or outside of Britain will have less time to adapt to the changed conditions.
+The current supply chains might be disrupted as the existing buyer-seller relationships may need to be replaced due to changes in costs to import and export from and to the UK.
 Swedish firms relying on British intermediate products may find that relative prices of these products have increased so much that new suppliers must be found.
 And vice-versa, Swedish firms supplying intermediate products may find that the new conditions may not make the British market profitable anymore.

 Below I have a look at the interdependence between Sweden and the UK.
 The extent of interrelations between the two countries and their industries gives a hunch of what Brexit will mean on the macro level as well as industry level.